top of page

 Once the application is submitted, it commonly takes 8–16 weeks to receive the grant, depending on complexity and checks.

-How long does probate take in the UK if there is a will?
+How Long Does Probate Take in the UK if There is a Will?

 Having a will often makes the process smoother, but probate can still take several months, especially where property or multiple assets are involved.